risavkarna/blog/ck8lrxnlx011b79s17rbswwtq.md

 Beware that category theorists are sometimes insufferable and gave birth to memes like this [one](http://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html?m=1),

-> 'A monad is just an endofunctor in the category of monoids.
-What's the problem?'
+> 'A monad is just a monoid in the category of endofunctors, what's the problem?'

 or this one below: